applebiter/boilerplate-php/README.md

 * Uses libsodium for enterprise-grade cryptographic needs, such as password- hashing, symmetric and asymmetric encryption, and encryption of files.
 * Real-time chat using event stream

+## Qt Interoperability

+So, the programming iceberg is what it is, and it really doesn't matter which particular language or stack you came from, in the end you need a web application AND a custom desktop application that are securely interoperable to deliver any enterprise-grade product.
+Doing all of that is pretty easy if you are a professional and have a mentor.
+In that case, you've probably also signed a legally-binding non-disclosure and/or a non-compete waiver.

+If you are a self-taught programmer like me, you can waste a lot of time and experience a lot of unnecessary discuragement just figuring all of this out.
+So it doesn't even matter if my own, pet project never pans out so long as this here labor of love exists.
+Someone will come along with a really cool idea and will be able to rough it in using this boilerplate code.
+And let's just keep it real.
+If you can develop a product that builds a userbase of a thousand people or more, you will have a desirable product to sell, and if a large corporation buys your product and user base they are going to retool it all using in-house tech, anyway.
+Ba-DUM-tish.
+That's how it really works, apparently.
+So your mission is to be first, and to do it with a minimum of legal exposure.
+Hence my use of first-class encryption and a standards- embracing framework like CakePHP.